 At the Paris Peace Conference in 1919, the Allies wanted a world that would safeguard against such widespread and devastating international conflicts, but the Treaty of Versailles, signed June 28, 1919, did no such thing.
 Germany, who was denied entrance into the League of Nations, had heavy reparations to pay, and was burdened by war guilt and heavy losses, eventually burned into a heated resentment that historians now cite as a major cause of the Second World War (1939-1945).
 The Ottoman Empire was broken up and ceded lands to states like Czechoslovakia.
 England and France drew new territory boundaries without respect for ethnic and religious groups, and those repercussions are still felt in the Middle East today.

 It's important to remember a war that has passed out of living memory.
-The last two veterans passed away in 2011 and 2012.
+The last two veterans passed away in 2011opens a new window and 2012opens a new window.
 All that's left is to rely on history, gathered from first-hand accounts, newspaper articles and documentation, and the lessons learned, and repeated, from global conflict and destruction, and their impacts on today.

 ALLIES (Entente Powers)